-STA is particularly well suited for traditional synchronous designs.
-The main advantage of STA is that unlike dynamic simulation, it does not require input vectors.
+STA is well suited for traditional synchronous designs.
+Unlike dynamic simulation, STA does not require input vectors.
 It covers all possible paths in the design and does all the above with relatively low run-time requirements.

-The major disadvantage of STA is that the STA tools do not automatically detect false paths in their algorithms as it reports all possible paths, including false paths, in the design.
+STA tools do not automatically detect false paths in their algorithms.
+STA reports all possible paths, including false paths, in the design.
 False paths are timing paths in the design that do not propagate a signal.
 To get a true and useful timing analysis, you need to identify those false paths, if any, as false path constraints to the STA tool and exclude them from timing considerations.